drug-design/course/docs/chapters/molecular-similarity.md

 ### Similarity Concept and Creativity
 *[nce]: New Chemical Entity: a compound not previously described.

-Since similarity searching is a fuzzy concept, the medicinal chemist does not know exactly what he is looking for.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='molecular-similarity/similarity-concept-creativity-e8596380'><i class='fa fa-play' aria-hidden='true'></i></button>Since similarity searching is a fuzzy concept, the medicinal chemist does not know exactly what he is looking for.
 This in fact enables the chemist to extend and control creativity by focusing on new ideas and concepts.
 *[nce]: New Chemical Entity: a compound not previously described.

 ![](https://media.drugdesign.org/course/molecular-similarity/advantage2.png){: loading=lazy }
 ### Output of Similarity Searching

-One of the big advantages of similarity searching is that the results are well structured, with scoring indicating the degree of similarity with the reference molecule.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='molecular-similarity/output-similarity-searching-347065c5'><i class='fa fa-play' aria-hidden='true'></i></button>One of the big advantages of similarity searching is that the results are well structured, with scoring indicating the degree of similarity with the reference molecule.
 This makes it possible to analyze the results by order of importance.
 This is different from traditional substructure searches whose outputs were chaotic, consisting of the accumulation of results obtained from different sessions.
 *[nce]: New Chemical Entity: a compound not previously described.
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer